bookofproofs/bookofproofs.github.io/_sources/history/19th-century/baire.md

 ### Mathematical Profile (Excerpt):
 * René grew up in Paris at the time when the Eiffel tower was being constructed.
-* In 1886, when he was twelve years old, René won a scholarship to enable him to have a good education despite his family's poverty.
 * In 1890 René completed the advanced classes at the Lycée Lakanal and entered the special mathematics section of the Lycée Henri IV.
 * At the École Normale Supérieure Baire attended lectures by Jules Tannery and Goursat and, in addition, he attended lectures by Hermite, Émile Picard and Poincaré at the Sorbonne.
 * Having received his licentiate Baire proceeded toward his "agregation" but, although he was the best student in the written parts of this examination, he was only third overall after the oral examination.